-In this work, we propose \texttointeraction{}\footnote{We will provide our entire code upon acceptance to maintain anonymity.}, a framework to incorporate human preference in three levels of the robotics stack: task, motion, and control.
-As exemplified in~\cref{fig:main_example}, we react to user preferences online by querying a large language model (LLM) to output a sequence of primitives as task preference, preference functions written in Python code that evaluate how well an action aligns with the motion preference, and a set of parameters that adapt our provably safe controller to the user's comfort and the current task.
-Our formulation results in the maximization of the combined probability of geometric feasibility and user satisfaction instead of the commonly used weighted sum of rewards~\cite{fitzgerald_2022_INQUIREINteractive, yu_2023_LanguageRewards, zhao_2023_LearningHuman, xie_2024_Text2RewardReward, ma_2024_EurekaHumanlevel}.
-Our ablation study in~\cref{sec:experiments_ablation} indicates that our formulation leads to higher success and user satisfaction rates than the latter.
-To optimize this combined likelihood online, we derive a series of necessary approximations in this work.
-Of the \num{18}~participants in our real-world user study, \SI{83}{\percent} stated that \texttointeraction{} integrates their preferences into the robot’s plan, and \SI{94}{\percent} preferred Text2Interaction over the baseline~\cite{lin_2023_Text2MotionNaturala}.
-Our extensive ablation study showed that \texttointeraction{} is twice as preferable as the baseline while achieving the same success rate in unseen tasks.
-To summarize, our core contributions are: \begin{enumerate} \item We propose \texttointeraction{}, a framework for integrating human preference in robot task and motion planning and control. \item We derive a task and motion planning formulation that optimizes the likelihood of human satisfaction and task success online. \item We adapt a provably safe controller to instructions to improve comfort and satisfaction. \item We evaluate \texttointeraction{} (a) in a user study on a real human-robot collaboration task with \num{18} participants and (b) in simulation on a set of geometric object rearrangement tasks. \end{enumerate}
+In this work, we propose \texttointeraction{}, a framework to incorporate preferences from a single user instruction in three levels of the robot software stack: task planning, motion planning, and control.
+As exemplified in~\cref{fig:main_example}, we react to user preferences online by querying a large language model~(LLM) to obtain (a) a sequence of primitives as task preference, (b) preference functions written in Python code that evaluate how well an action aligns with the instructed motion preferences, and (c) a set of parameters that adapt our provably safe controller to the control preferences of the user.
+Our formulation results in the maximization of the combined probability that the plan is feasible and the user is satisfied instead of the commonly used weighted sum of rewards~\cite{fitzgerald_2022_INQUIREINteractive, yu_2023_LanguageRewards, zhao_2023_LearningHuman, xie_2024_Text2RewardReward, ma_2024_EurekaHumanlevel}.
+Our ablation study showed that our formulation leads to a robot behavior that is twice as preferable as the baseline while maintaining a high success rate in unseen tasks.
+Of the \num{18}~participants in our real-world user study, \SI{83}{\percent} stated that \texttointeraction{} considers their preferences, and \SI{94}{\percent} preferred Text2Interaction over the baseline~\cite{lin_2023_Text2MotionNaturala}.
+To summarize, our core contributions are: \begin{enumerate} \item We propose \texttointeraction{}, a framework for integrating human preferences in robot task planning, motion planning, and control. \item We derive a task and motion planning formulation that optimizes the likelihood of human satisfaction and task success online. \item We evaluate \texttointeraction{} (a) in a user study on a real human-robot collaboration task with \num{18} participants and (b) in simulation on a set of geometric object rearrangement tasks. \end{enumerate}

-\subsection{Related Work}
+\section{Related work}